kasikritc/classic_snake_game/README.md

 # Files

-data: the folder that contains images that are used in the game Snake.py: the class of the snake character in the game Target.py: the class of the food, which is the target, in the game jumping_dino.pyde: the source code of the game which causes the game to animate and run properly
+data: the folder that contains images that are used in the game<br>
+Snake.py: the class of the snake character in the game<br>
+Target.py: the class of the food, which is the target, in the game<br>
+jumping_dino.pyde: the source code of the game which causes the game to animate and run properly<br>